scalajeremy/Jekyll-workshop/4_plugins.md

 And that's all.

+For later, here is a list of some [usefull plugins](https://github.com/planetjekyll/awesome-jekyll-plugins)

 ## What is jekyll-admin and how to use it

 A Jekyll plugin that provides users with a traditional CMS-style graphical interface to author content and administer Jekyll sites.